 You’re getting more and more ‘in the know’ when it comes to creating HTML5 ads.
-To guide you even further, we would now like to explain the concept of “slides”.
+To guide you even further, we are now going to explain the concept of “slides”.
 In this section of the Beginner’s Guide, we will cover the basics of this concept and how you can use it to your benefit.

 Part I: The concept of slides

 Some ad layouts require multiple messages to show and hide, one by one.
 For that reason, you can use so-called “slides” to organize your elements and timeline.
 By using slides, you will also be able to easily make changes to all your ads simultaneously in the “all view”.

 When you think of slides in Bannerwise, you should imagine your main timeline separated into multiple sections.
 By default, every ad has one slide and every slide has a timeline from 0 to 3 seconds.
 This means that if you add another slide without modifying the timeline, you’ll have two slides, both with a duration of 3 seconds, which means that the total duration of your ad is 6 seconds.

 Keep in mind that the Bannerwise timeline has a maximum duration of 30 seconds.
 This means that you’ll only be able to add or duplicate slides if the total duration is less than 30 seconds.

 Part II: Duplicating, deleting or adding slides

 Now, look at the lower part of your screen.
 Here, you will see a timeline.
 Just above it, you will find the “slides”.
 There are three options here: you can duplicate a slide, delete it or add an empty slide.

 Duplicating a slide is one of the most common practices of using slides.
 When you are sure your next slide will look almost or exactly the same as the first slide, you can duplicate it.
 This way you don’t have to spend time recreating the slide and its animations.
 You can easily duplicate a slide by clicking on the “duplicate icon” in the slide tab.